mgasperini/introduction-to-numpy/introduction-to-arrays-vectors-and-matrices/3-Arrays.md

 * Similar to a list, an array is also a data structure which can hold more than one value at a time.
 * **However, an array can only hold a collection of ordered elements of the same data type.**
+* Here is an intuitive example of an array: Imagine you have a bunch of toy cars.
+Each toy car is exactly the same, but they are all different colors.
+You can line them up on a shelf to keep them organized.
+The shelf would be like an array, and each toy car would be like an element in the array.
+Just like how you can identify each toy car by its position on the shelf, you can identify each element in an array by its position in the array.

+For example, you might have a red toy car at the first position, a blue toy car at the second position, and a green toy car at the third position.
+In an array, these would be called the first element, second element, and third element, respectively.

 ### Examples of Arrays & Lists

 **Arrays - Examples**

+* \[red, blue, green] is an array of car colors in the above toy car example.
 * \[1, 2, 3, 4, 5] is an array of integers.
 * \[ ‘a’, ‘b’, ‘c’, ‘d’, ‘e’ ] is an array of strings.
 * \[\[ 1 , 2 , 3 , 4],\